Conquer the Fear of Losing Money

 4. Start Small with Calculated Risks

-Legendary American billionaire, Warren Buffett started his investment journey in a small way.
-He invested on 11, he invested on just three stocks of Cities Service.
-At the beginning of 2021, Warren Buffett’s estimated net worth stands at whopping $85.60 billion that places him as the fourth richest person in the world.
+Legendary American billionaire Warren Buffett started his investment journey in a small way.
+He invested in 11; he invested in just three stocks of Cities Service.
+At the beginning of 2021, Warren Buffett’s estimated net worth stood at a whopping $85.60 billion, which placed him as the fourth richest person in the world.

-Thanks to advances in Internet and mobile communications technologies, there’re over two dozen apps that’re available free or for a small monthly subscription.
+Thanks to advances in Internet and mobile communications technologies, there are over two dozen apps that are available free or for a small monthly subscription.
 These apps provide valuable insights into the stocks, commodities and money markets.

-And at least half a dozen of these apps allow you to embark on your investment journey with as little as $5 only.
+At least half a dozen of these apps allow you to embark on your investment journey with as little as $5.
 And this is an amount- $5- that you really wouldn’t miss sorely and can easily afford.

 You’ll surely wonder what an investment of $5 can get.
-Quite a lot really.
-You can invest on blue chip stocks, Exchange Traded Funds, Mutual Funds, commodities, currencies and cryptocurrencies.
+Quite a lot, really.
+You can invest in blue chip stocks, exchange-traded funds, Mutual Funds, commodities, currencies and cryptocurrencies.

 5. Find a Side-Gig